ihororlovskyi/ihororlovskyi-nuxt/README.md

 `gatsby build --prefix-links`

-After that just copy all from 'build' folder into root of 'gh-pages' branch and push
+After that just copy all from 'build' folder into root of 'gh-pages' branch and push.

 ### Thanks